clockcpp/HairSpring/README.md

 ☐ Very good
 ☐ Good
 ☐ Not too bad
-☑ Bad   // If I add some more functions or try fmod, OpenAL, etc , it won't be only "windows UAC" later...
+☑ Bad   // You can only create beep or play a audio file at one time until I've solve the problem between playsound and wmi-str.
+I may try openAL or fmod later.
 ☐ I'm now deaf

 ### ---{ Audience }---